kocurvik/mdrp/README.md

 ### Setting up eval repo, PoseLib and Madpose

 You will need to clone this repo and install our PoseLib and Madpose forks with all variants.

+Note that the PoseLib variant used in the evaluation scripts is different from the one mentioned in previous sections which includes only our version.

 ```shell
 # create a conda environment